-- 4.101 Planning Policy Wales, Edition 910, December November 20168 sets out clear statements of national development control policy on formal and informal open space, playing fields and green wedges.
-Please refer to section 4.5 and paragraphs 4.1.18 to 4.1.24, and 3.60 to 3.73 Chapter 11'Tourism, Sport and Recreation' and Chapter 4 'Planning for Sustainability'. - 4.102 Areas of existing Open Space and Green Wedges are shown on the Proposals Map and will be protected from development in line with national planning policy.
+- 4.101 Planning Policy Wales, Edition 9, November 2016 sets out clear statements of national development control policy on formal and informal open space, playing fields and green wedges.
+Please refer to Chapter 11 'Tourism, Sport and Recreation' and Chapter 4 'Planning for Sustainability'. - 4.102 Areas of existing Open Space and Green Wedges are shown on the Proposals Map and will be protected from development in line with national planning policy.
 The Authority's Open Space Assessment was updated in 2016 and identifies the amount of recreational open space available in Centres and communities throughout the National Park.
 Based on the Fields in Trust standards of provision it also identifies where there are shortfalls of specific types of recreational space.
 The assessment of recreational open space will be used to identify where planning obligations will be required to provide for future needs as a consequence of additional development in communities.
 This includes requirements for the housing allocations set out in the Plan.
 Planning obligations cannot be used to make up existing shortfalls of provision.
-Where these exist the Authority will consider planning applications to provide additional facilities in appropriate locations.

-4.103 Further details on the application of the open space standards will be provided in the Planning Obligations Supplementary Planning Guidance.
+Where these exist the Authority will consider planning applications to provide additional facilities in appropriate locations. - 4.103 Further details on the application of the open space standards will be provided in the Planning Obligations Supplementary Planning Guidance.